 We then have to ask one more question: Is it beneficial (and possibly crucial) to my Christian walk to have fellowship with other believers?
-The answer is simply… yes.
+The answer is simple… yes.

 We are called to be the church – to worship God with other believers, to hear His Word, and to encourage one another in the faith.